sleiendecker/waltscience.github.io/_posts/2020-8-3-retailsales.md

 I thought about how to convey the magnitude of changes in spending.
 A 6,000%, 5 billion dollar decline in clothing spending - how big is that?
 I am not sure the numbers really convey what is going on here.

 Just looking at the data might be the best way to see how unprecedented these spending changes are.
-So I have made an interactive graph for you to explore retail sales data since 1992.
+So I have made an interactive graph to explore retail sales data since 1992.
+Click through some of the sectors and change the years to get a feel for how unprecedented the changes in spending are.

 <br>